 As a requirement of the 1964 Wilderness Act, the National Park Service conducted a study, held public hearings, and wrote an environmental impact statement on possible wilderness designation for roadless areas in Olympic National Park.
-In 1974, 95% of the park was proposed as a wilderness area.
+In 1974, 96% of the park was proposed as a wilderness area.
 The recommendation was sent to Congress, and a Senate bill was introduced.
-Although the bill was never acted upon, the proposed lands were managed as de facto wilderness until the wilderness was officially designated by Congress on November 16, 1988.
+Although the bill was never acted upon, the proposed lands were managed as de facto wilderness until the wilderness was officially designated by Congress on November 16, 1988 (PL 100-668).
 President Reagan signed the legislation into law, establishing the "Olympic Wilderness" and thus ensuring the preservation and protection of this incomparable ecosystem in its natural condition.
 A total of 876,669 acres, about 95% of the park, was designated as the Olympic Wilderness, and another 378 acres were designated as Potential Wilderness Additions.
-(See wilderness map.)
+(See Wilderness map.)

+Olympic's wilderness values are superlative.
 The Olympic Wilderness is exceptionally diverse, with glacier-covered mountains, subalpine lakes and meadows, heavily forested river valleys, old-growth coniferous forests, and the wild Pacific coastline all contributing to the grandeur.
-These wilderness lands are of inestimable value.
+These wilderness lands are of inestimable value and their unique qualities emerge as among the most precious of park resources.
 Their designation has secured for the American people the inheritance of a near-pristine, naturally functioning ecosystem for each succeeding generation to protect and enjoy.